-- Subject to the availability of resources, implement in their respective countries the provisions of the Strategy annexed to this Memorandum of Understanding as a basis for conserving all populations of the species in West Africa.
-The Strategy includes inter alia measures to: (a) evaluate the status of elephants; (b) maintain and increase elephant populations; and (c) improve elephant habitats.
-These objectives would be accomplished, in large part, through the development and implementation of national elephant conservation and management strategies and plans.
+- Subject to the availability of resources, implement in their respective countries the provisions of the African Elephant Action Plan annexed to this Memorandum of Understanding as a basis for conserving all populations of the species in West Africa, with a focus on conserving transboundary populations and prioritizing the implementation of transboundary conservation activities on the ground through the development of project and fundraising proposals.
+The African Elephant Action Plan has the following objectives:

-- Facilitate the rapid exchange of scientific, technical and legal information necessary to coordinate conservation measures and to cooperate with recognized experts of the IUCN/SSC African Elephant Specialist Group, other international organizations and other Range States so as to facilitate their work conducted in relation to the Strategy.
+- Facilitate the rapid exchange of scientific, technical and legal information necessary to coordinate conservation measures and to cooperate with recognized experts of the IUCN/SSC African Elephant Specialist Group, other international organizations and other Range States so as to facilitate their work conducted in relation to the African Elephant Action Plan.
 To further facilitate the work under the Memorandum the IUCN/SSC African Elephant Specialist Group shall be the technical advisor to this Memorandum of Understanding.

 - Designate a competent authority to serve as a contact point for the other signatories and communicate without delay the name and contact details of this authority (and any changes thereto) to the CMS Secretariat.

 - Provide the CMS Secretariat at least every two years after the date of the Memorandum’s entry into effect with a report on implementation of the Memorandum of Understanding in each of their respective countries.
 The Secretariat will transmit to each of the Range States and the Co-operating Organizations all of the reports received, together with an overview report that it will compile on the basis of information at its disposal.